-At the start of the civil war in 1991, almost half of Bosnia was occupied by serbian troops.Bosnian muslims formed their own army and bosnian croats at the same time formed their own army.
+At the start of the civil war in 1991, almost half of Bosnia was a warzone, fought-over by various troop formations.Bosnian muslims formed their own army and bosnian croats at the same time formed their own army.

-Those two armies fought against serb troops untill 1993 when bosnian croats and bosnian muslims started their own war which lasted till 1994.
+These two armies fought against serb troops untill 1993 when bosnian croats and bosnian muslims started their own war against eachother which lasted till 1994.
 The situation in Bosnia and Herzegovina was better than in Croatia because majority of ex-Yugoslavian pre-war military factories were located in Bosnia and Herzegovina.

 The factory SRB(Slavko Rodić in the city of Bugojno) which was the major Yugoslavian pre-war factory for making grenades was in non-occupied part of Bosnia.
 SRB factory began mass production of grenades for Bosnian army at the end of 1992, but one factory was inadequate for mass grenade production in the short term and so many other factories (civil and ex-Yugoslavian military) in non occupied parts of Bosnia switched their line of production to grenade production.